Christchurch Town Hall

 The Piano Centre for Music and the Arts

 “Ko te wai te ora ngā mea katoa.
 Water is the life giver of all things.”
-Christchurch rangatahi (youth) join Yo-Yo Ma to reflect on the role of water in our diverse cultural traditions and its importance in our shared future.
+Christchurch rangatahi (youth) joined Yo-Yo Ma to reflect on the role of water in our diverse cultural traditions and its importance in our shared future.
 In partnership with the University of Canterbury.
 Open to the public; please reserve free tickets here.